What the cast of Gavin and Stacey did next

 Who did Sheridan Smith play in Gavin & Stacey?
 Smith performed Ruth Smith, Smithy’s mouthy youthful sister.

-What has Sheridan Smith performed since Gavin & Stacey?
+What has Sheridan Smith finished since Gavin & Stacey?
 Following Gavin & Stacey, Smith went on to win Bafta and Olivier awards for roles in dramas together with Cilla and Mrs Biggs.
-She’s appeared on the West Finish stage in exhibits like Legally Blonde and Humorous Woman, and extra not too long ago she starred BBC drama Care and within the ITV drama sequence Cleansing Up.
+She’s appeared on the West Finish stage in exhibits like Legally Blonde and Humorous Lady, and extra lately she starred BBC drama Care and within the ITV drama collection Cleansing Up.

 It’s not but confirmed whether or not Smith will star within the Gavin and Stacey Christmas particular.